 - 8.3.1.
 For all Level 3 modules, there shall be two standard permitted attempts within each module registration to pass each module: a first sit and a resit.
 This means that a student will have one capped resit for each module.
-If a student fails a resit but has achieved 80 credits overall at Level 3 (including compensated modules), they will be permitted a 'Level 3 accelerated retake progression route' for up to 40 credits, to allow progression to Level 4 if passed successfully.
-The grade for this 'Level 3 accelerated retake progression route' will be capped at 40%. - 8.3.2.
-For Level 3 students who attempt but do not pass the 'Level 3 accelerated retake progression route', a compensated pass may be awarded if the Level is passed overall with an average grade of 40% or more and the mark achieved for the 'Level 3 accelerated retake progression route' has a grade of between 30% and 39%. - 8.3.3.
+If a student fails a resit but has achieved 80 credits overall at Level 3 (including compensated modules), they will be permitted a 'Level 3 accelerated retake progression route' for up to 40 credits, to allow progression to Level 4 if passed successfully. - 8.3.2.
 If the student does not pass the 'Level 3 accelerated retake progression route', there is no retake opportunity for the 'Level 3 accelerated retake progression route'.
 A formal retake will be available for the original failed module(s).
-This means that Level 3 students who do not pass 80 credits (with compensation) and who have not passed the 'Level 3 accelerated retake progression route' will have a formal retake opportunity of
+This means that Level 3 students who do not pass 80 credits (with compensation) and who have not passed the 'Level 3 accelerated retake progression route' will have a formal retake opportunity of the original failed module(s) one further time, unless the approved course regulations or the relevant Professional, Statutory and Regulatory Body specify otherwise. - 8.3.3.
+No more than two modules and 40 credits in total may be compensated within the Level.

-- the original failed module(s) one further time, unless the approved course regulations or the relevant Professional, Statutory and Regulatory Body specify otherwise. - 8.3.4.
-No more than two modules and 40 credits in total may be compensated within the Level. - 8.3.5.
+8.3.4.
 The Level 3 resits and/or 'Level 3 accelerated retake progression route' shall be taken at a point determined by the School or College and agreed with the Deputy Vice-Chancellor (Education and Student Experience).